2024si96510-a11y/Img2TranslatedTxt/README.md

 # Python Project

-A Python project to extract the content of input image and translate the text in requested language.
+A Python project to extract the content of input images and translate the detected text into a requested language.
+Now featuring a web-based GUI for easier interaction.

 ## Project Structure